Healthy Home + Healthy Planet

 Consider the planet’s health

 Put another way, will your furniture be high-quality enough to last for generations and not end up in a landfill?
-If it were to end up in a landfill (😟), is it biodegradable?
+If it were to end up in a landfill (😟), is it more biodegradable than not?

 3. Check where sourcing and production happens